Bahrain Development Bank: Member companies

 All these subsidiaries and investments are held in Bahrain.

 Ownership

 The shares of the stock of Bahrain Development Bank are all held by the Government of Bahrain.
 This makes BDB a government parastatal.

 Governance

-Bahrain Development Bank is governed by an eight-person board of directors with Mohammed Bin essa al Khalifa serving as the chairman of the group and Sanjeev Paul as the CEO.
+Bahrain Development Bank is governed by an eight-person board of directors, with Ghassan Ghaleb Abdulaal serving as the chairman of the group and Dalal AlQais as the CEO.